sib-swiss/sib-tech-blog/_posts/2017-08-21-bioinformatics-with-spark.markdown

 {% endhighlight %}

 # Appendix

+### ADAM project
+ADAM is a genomics analysis platform with specialized file formats built using Apache Avro, Apache Spark and Parquet.
+Apache 2 licensed.

+Look at [ADAM](https://github.com/bigdatagenomics/adam) project for more complex examples.

 [python-script]: #python-script
 Since from [uniprot] website we could only find fasta, we used the  [python-script][python-script] below to convert from FASTA to tsv.